 - Insights – 20% of your analysis (My tollbooth analysis comes to play here)

-But in the case of renewable energy stocks, you need to increase your insight and that’s a tough one.
-Since they need to use clean energy to serve their customers, it’s not all acquisitions that fit the bill and it’s not easy to setup clean energy infrastructure where it’s needed.
+But in the case of renewable energy stocks, you need to increase your insight, and that’s a tough one.
+Since they need to use clean energy to serve their customers, not all acquisitions fit the bill, and it’s not easy to set up clean energy infrastructure where it’s needed.

-The flip side of the investment thesis, can a regular utility catch up and change their fossil fuel energy production to a clean solution?
-Can they do it faster than the pure play clean energy stocks?
+On the flip side of the investment thesis, can a regular utility catch up and change their fossil fuel energy production to a clean solution?
+Can they do it faster than the pure-play clean energy stocks?

 All Utility Stocks